The threat of dengue looms as soon as summer approaches. It is a serious concern worldwide, causing flu-like symptoms and death in severe cases.

 Age is one of the critical risk factors for severe dengue fever for several reasons:

-Chronic conditions like diabetes, liver disease, hypertension, and kidney disease can increase the risk of dengue infection.
+Chronic conditions like diabetes, liver disease, hypertension, and kidney disease can increase the risk of severe dengue and complications, rather than the likelihood of acquiring the infection itself.
 These complications weaken your immune system, increasing the risk of both primary and secondary infections.

 During pregnancy, the immune system usually weakens due to several hormonal and physiological changes.
 This is why dengue fever during pregnancy is a significant risk factor.
 These risks include low birth weight, premature birth, and even stillbirth.

 Different environmental factors like stagnant water in flowerpots, tyres, ditches, and warm, humid weather favour the breeding of the dengue mosquito.
-Moderate temperature ranging around 30-30℃ is optimal for dengue transmission.
+Dengue transmission is favored by warm temperatures, typically between 25°C and 35°C, along with high humidity and rainfall, which support mosquito breeding and viral replication.
 Unplanned urbanisation increases the stagnation of wastewater, leading to an increased risk of dengue infection.

 Pleural effusion is the accumulation of fluid in the pleural space, the area between the lungs and the chest wall.
 It is a risk factor for severe dengue fever, as it is associated with plasma leakage and capillary leak syndrome.
 These are some of the major hallmarks of Dengue Haemorrhagic Fever (DHF).

 Dengue primarily affects the liver, leading to swelling along with other complications.
-Conditions like hepatomegaly (enlarged liver) can increase the severity of dengue fever and other potential complications.
+Conditions like hepatomegaly (enlarged liver) is a common clinical finding in dengue, reflecting liver involvement and disease severity, rather than a pre‑existing risk factor.

 Patients having mild or no symptoms usually get better in 1-2 weeks.
 Rarely, dengue can become severe and lead to death.